 If you need a full-stack developer, you should employ one.

 Startups need to be quick, adaptable, and cheap.
-A full-stack developer can quickly build an MVP without needing a lot of expertise.
+A full-stack developer can quickly build an MVP.

-Full-stack developers are great for testing markets, validating concepts, or pitching to investors.
+Full-stack developers are great for testing markets, validating concepts.

 If you need a software engineer, you should hire one.